kperv/git-assistant/README.md

 How to revert changes?

-There is a book Pro Git (https://git-scm.com/book/en/v2) that has all the answers.
-There is no need to read it, let Git Assistant read it for you and answer them in short and useful way.
+Let Git Assistant answer them in short and useful way.

 ## Technologies

-* LLM LLama3 (2 GPUs speed up)
+* LLM: LLama3
 * Knowledge base: Elasticsearch
-* Monitoring: Grafana (in development - dev branch)
-* Interface: Streamlit (Live right now on git-assistant.pro)
+* Interface: Streamlit

 ## Steps to reproduce